-Severe storms and snow to target Plains and Upper Midwest Saturday
+Severe storms and snow to target Plains, Upper Midwest on Saturday

 Thunderstorms will roll through eastern Nebraska and Iowa around lunchtime Saturday, bringing an hour or two of heavy rainfall and brief gusty winds.
 That’s the appetizer round, a prelude to more significant storms that may develop during the afternoon.

-A “string of pearls,” or a broken line of low-topped rotating thunderstorms, will probably form near the Missouri River somewhere in the Omaha to Sioux City, Iowa, stretch.
+A “string of pearls,” or a broken line of low-topped rotating thunderstorms, will probably form near the Missouri River somewhere in the stretch from Omaha to Sioux City, Iowa.
 Temperatures will probably be in the mid-60s in west central Iowa to the lower 70s in southwestern parts of the Corn Belt.
 Humidity won’t be through the roof, but the combination of springlike warmth and subtle humidity may prove just enough to get pockets of air to rise.

 While the warmth may not break records, readings will be 20 to 25 degrees above average for a large swath of the Plains and Midwest, with highs more typical of May than March.